F1bonacc1/process-compose/README.md

       failure_threshold: 3
 ```

-Each probe type (`liveness_probe` or `readiness_probe`) can be configured in to use one of the 2 mutually exclusive modes:
+Each probe type (`liveness_probe` or `readiness_probe`) can be configured to use one of the 2 mutually exclusive modes:

 1. `exec`: Will run a configured `command` and based on the `exit code` decide if the process is in a correct state.
 0 indicates success.
 Any other value indicates failure.
 2. `http_get`: For an HTTP probe, the Process Compose sends an HTTP request to the specified path and port to perform the check.
 Response code 200 indicates success.
 Any other value indicates failure.
    - `host`: Host name to connect to.
    - `scheme`: Scheme to use for connecting to the host (HTTP or HTTPS).
 Defaults to HTTP.
    - `path`: Path to access on the HTTP server.
 Defaults to /.
-   - `port`: Number of the port to access on the process.
-Number must be in the range 1 to 65535.
+   - `port`: Number of port to access the process.
+The number must be in the range 1 to 65535.

 ##### Configure Probes